Estimation of block sparsity in compressive sensing: Simulations

-From Figure \ref{fig_3}, we can see that the black theoretical curves agree well with the colored empirical ones.
-In addition, the averaged relative error has no observable dependence on $N$ or $d$ (when $\sigma$ is fixed), as expected from Theorem 2, and the dependence on the $\sigma$ is mild. \\
+From Figure \ref{fig_3}, we can see that the theoretical curves (black) coincide well with the empirical ones (colored).
+Moreover, the averaged relative error does not depend on $N$ or $d$ (when $\sigma$ is fixed), as expected from Theorem 2, and its dependence on the $\sigma$ is also negligible.